jakeseaton/aerocene/PAPER.md

 This chart compares the performance of the three systems across the different ways to scrape 500 records.
 It appears that in all cases scraping fewer, larger pages is better than many smaller pages.
 This helps us to understand why Instagram, in an attempt to restrict access to its data, would reduce the maximum page size with which third parties could access its data.

-Both charts indicate that Aerocene is generally slower than scraping iteratively, but not exponentially so, which means that it may be worth using to scrape systems such as Instagram that frequently block implementations such as the Local trial.
+Both charts indicate that Aerocene is generally slower than scraping iteratively, but not exponentially so, which means that it may be worth using to scrape systems such as Instagram that frequently block implementations such as the local trial.

+It makes sense that running a single-threaded scraper locally was faster than sending instructions to and from AWS and waiting for events to propagate and trigger lambda functions.
+In the first case you are sending requests to Instagram, while in the second case you are sending requests to a system that then performs other work before eventually sending the same requests to Instagram.

+Therefore, these results invalidated our hypothesis that Aerocene could effectively "parallelize" on Instagram's unique cursor architecture to outperform canonical scraping, but confirmed that it would perform better against systems inclined to block repeat visitors.
+The local scraper was blocked frequently, and couldn't reliably send more than 100-200 requests in a row without Instagram picking up on it.

+The second fastest configuration was using lambda functions in the cloud to perform the actual scraping.
+This is exactly the same as running it locally, except you’re also paying Amazon to function as a proxy for the requests you would otherwise be making directly.
+This was effective at preventing the local machine from getting blacklisted, but wastes a lot of resources on round trips to and from AWS, and the local machine must wait longer on each request to begin the next scrape.

+While the slowest, Aerocene was the only configuration that freed the local machine to do other things while the job was being performed.
+It was also the only configuration to also store the scraped information in a database.

 # Discussion/Next Steps